Manciukic/dynamicserviceallocator/gns3/GNS3_setup_instructions.md

     switches 2, 3 and 4 together (leaf and spine topology).
 4. Create a new Cloud and add `gns3-tap0` (in case floodlight is on the same VM as GNS3), `enp3s0` (in case GNS3 is in a VM) or `vboxnet0`
-   (in case GNS3 is running on your PC) to the available interfaces).
+   (in case GNS3 is running on your PC) to the available interfaces.
 Connect switch 1 (spine switch) to this new interface on the Cloud.
     Tip: you may need to enable "Show special Ethernet interfaces".
 5. Configure `LOOPBACK_ADDR` environment variable for the OVS switches.
 This address